JPFrancoia/JPFrancoia.github.io/index.md

 </p>

 <p align="justify">
-In 2017, I moved to Glasgow to join the group of Prof. Lee Cronin ([website](http://www.chem.gla.ac.uk/cronin/ "Cronin lab")) as a PostDoc.
+In 2017, I moved to Glasgow to join the group of [Prof. Lee Cronin](http://www.chem.gla.ac.uk/cronin/ "Cronin lab") as a PostDoc.
 I'm now a part of the "reactionware" team, which aims to digitize organic chemistry through, for example, 3D printed reactors.
 In my day to day work, I research new techniques to improve the capabilities of these reactors.
 </p>

 # Recent Publications